-This policy including its rules, regulations, and guidelines is a coordinated effort by the Oxford Area School District to openly and effectively respond to the potential and actual uses and abuses of drugs, alcohol, and mood-altering substances by members of its entire student population.
+This policy including its rules, regulations, and guidelines is a coordinated effort by the Oxford Area School District to respond to the potential and actual uses and abuses of drugs, alcohol, and mood-altering substances openly and effectively by members of its entire student population.

-Through the use of a revised curriculum, classroom activities, community support and resources, a strong and consistent administrative and faculty effort, and rehabilitative and disciplinary procedures, the Oxford Area School District will work to educate, prevent and intervene in the use and abuse of all drugs, alcohol and mood altering substances by the entire student population.
-As an extension of this policy, the following rules, regulations and guidelines shall be used by all school district personnel when responding to a student's unlawful use, abuse, sale, distribution, and/or possession of drugs, alcohol, any mood-altering substances, or paraphernalia associated with the use of drugs, alcohol, and mood altering substances.
+Using a revised curriculum, classroom activities, community support and resources, a strong and consistent administrative and faculty effort, and rehabilitative and disciplinary procedures, the Oxford Area School District will work to educate, prevent, and intervene in the use and abuse of all drugs, alcohol, and moodaltering substances by the entire student population.
+As an extension of this policy, the following rules, regulations, and guidelines shall be used by all school district personnel when responding to a student's unlawful use, abuse, sale, distribution, and/or possession of drugs, alcohol, any mood-altering substances, or paraphernalia associated with the use of drugs, alcohol, and mood-altering substances.